Who is Tom Liston?

-Tom Liston is a Senior Technical Engineer for Counter Hack Challenges, where his extensive experience in security, penetration testing, and red teaming help the organization to provide both high-end, best of class penetration tests, and to develop some of the most widely used cyber training ranges in the world.
+Tom Liston recently retired as a Senior Technical Engineer for Counter Hack Challenges, where his extensive experience in security, penetration testing, and red teaming help the organization to provide both high-end, best of class penetration tests, and to develop some of the most widely used cyber training ranges in the world.
 Tom has developed challenges for SANS Netwars, SANS Holiday Hack Challenge, as well as led a Red Team against the U.S. Military Blue Teams in SANS STX training exercise for the DoD.

 Tom is the author of the open-source network-protective software, LaBrea, which developed the idea of network “tarpitting” into usable software for trapping scanners and network-based malware.
 Tom is also an incident handler for the SANS Institute’s Internet Storm Center where he provides expertise in network security, reverse engineering of malicious software, and is a founding member of the ISC’s malware analysis team.
 Tom has developed several security tools that have been both publicly released through the Internet Storm Center and used privately by network security personnel and virus researchers.
 Additionally, he is the co-author (with Ed Skoudis) of the second edition of the classic security book, Counter Hack Reloaded: A Step-by-Step Guide to Computer Attacks and Effective Defenses.